2026 National climate change risk assessment

 A core part of the Commission's role is to independently assess the risks that Aotearoa New Zealand faces from the current and future effects of climate change.

-These include risks to the natural environment, economy and financial systems, built environment, and other domains.
+These include risks to the natural environment, economy and financial systems, built environment, and other areas.

 The 2026 national climate change risk assessment will identify the most significant risks to Aotearoa New Zealand’s economy, society, environment, and ecology.
 We will assess the nature of the risks, their severity, and the need for coordinated actions to respond to them.
 This will help inform the government's next national adaptation plan, expected in 2028.